-- In what ways do race/culture influence people's views about health issues in the community? - What community and school health resources already exist? - Which health facilities are used most and why? - Are there services to match each of the problems the community faces? - How are services coordinated? - What are the barriers to care for students and families? - What service gaps exist? - Is the community satisfied with the current set of services? - How have previously implemented programs worked? - Would the SBHC or another service model be best suited to meet student needs? - What resources are available to meet these needs? - Will you need additional funding to meet the needs? - What resources, other than financial, will you need to fill service gaps? - Who are the key persons that need to be involved in program planning and implementation?
+- What are the biggest health problems and/or concerns for the students? - What are the specific health problems the community faces? - What strengths exist to help address those health problems? - In what ways do race/culture influence people's views about health issues in the community? - What community and school health resources already exist? - Which health facilities are used most and why? - Are there services to match each of the problems the community faces? - How are services coordinated? - What are the barriers to care for students and families? - What service gaps exist? - Is the community satisfied with the current set of services? - How have previously implemented programs worked? - Would the SBHC or another service model be best suited to meet student needs? - What resources are available to meet these needs? - Will you need additional funding to meet the needs? - What resources, other than financial, will you need to fill service gaps? - Who are the key persons that need to be involved in program planning and implementation?